The fire, although a catastrophe at the time, on reflection provided us with an opportunity.

 Once the site was cleared of all debris, ground zero was a very daunting place.
 Apart from what should we rebuild?
 We had to re apply for planning permission, something that had caused us considerable grief in our formative years.

 An architect was hired but he didn’t workout.
 In the end, after numerous field trips to other farm shops, coupled with the experience of what had worked for us in the past, Chris Lea came up with a design.
-His wife Katy, the colour!
+His wife Katie, the colour!

 A local building contractor, James Harrison Construction, who had done work for us in the past, helped draw up the plans.
 Finally by the end of October 2016 we were ready to submit our plans to Rugby Borough Council.